 The demons in the school were an… interesting sort, including ghostly basketball players and toilet ghosts.
-It quickly became our mode to have Mark flirt with the toilet ghosts, not necessarily because it worked, but because it was funny.
+It quickly became our habit to have Mark flirt with the toilet ghosts, not necessarily because it worked, but because it was funny.
 We’re professionals.

 Part way through the dungeon, we finally filled the gap in our party by running into Reiji, who had been teleported here by Kandori but was rescued from the void by a girl in white, presumably the one from the start of the game.
 Maki asked if this might be “Mai,” but didn’t elaborate.
 Now that he had joined the party, Reiji proved incredibly useful.
 His talk options were great for demons and Death element Personas were often unique to him.
 Unfortunately, his melee attack were powerful but incredibly low-ranged unarmed attacks.
 His starting Persona, Bres, was a Celtic fey who proved fairly powerful for a starter.